-For further information, refer to the Mutual Obligation Requirements for Self-Employment Assistance Participants Factsheet and the Points Based Activation System factsheet .
+For further information, refer to the Mutual Obligation Requirements for Self-Employment Assistance Participants Factsheet and the Points Based Activation System (PBAS) supporting documents and factsheets located on the Provider Portal.

 4.3.
 Commencing Participants in Small Business Training

 Once a Provider has established that a Participant wishing to access Small Business Training is Eligible, they may arrange for the Participant to enrol in the relevant qualification.